 BOARD OF DIRECTORS

-Nishtha Agarwal holds a Masters in Expressive Arts Therapy from Lesley University (Cambridge, USA), a Masters in Applied Psychology from Delhi University (Delhi, India), and a certification course in Dance Movement Therapy.
-She currently works as an Outpatient Clinician in Massachusetts (USA), assessing and treating adults facing various mental health issues in individual, couples and group settings.
-She applies a trauma-informed and body based approach in expressive arts therapy.
-Her past work includes a wide range of populations such as adults and adolescents with eating disorders, homeless adults with acute mental illness, adolescents in high schools and children with visual impairment.
+Nishtha Agarwal holds a Masters in Clinical Mental Health Counseling and Expressive Arts Therapy from Lesley University (Cambridge, USA), a Masters in Applied Psychology from Delhi University (Delhi, India), and has completed a certification course in Dance Movement Therapy from CID UNESCO.
+In the last three and half years she has worked as an Outpatient Clinician in Massachusetts (USA), assessing and treating adults facing various mental health issues in individual, couples, family and group settings.
+She applies a trauma-informed and body-based approach in expressive arts therapy with stories, visual art and poetry being her primary modalities of treatment.
+She highlights her body-based intermodal approach in her published paper “Being a witness: Using kinesthetic empathy as a reflective tool for clients”.
+She has also had extensive experience working with psychosis and personality disorders across ages.
+Her past work includes a wide range of populations such as adults and adolescents with eating disorders at partial hospitalization and intensive outpatient units, homeless adults with acute mental illness at Tihar Jail Complex, adolescents in high schools and children with visual impairment.

 Purva is a software engineer by education, but after a couple of years in the IT industry, her spirit took her to more creative avenues.
 Over the years, she has served as associate director of sales at Kingdom of Dreams, India's 1st Broadway style theater and cultural center.
 She has also served as the Head and Chief Happiness Officer with Zorba the Buddha, one of India's largest open faith spiritual and cultural centers.
 She has also worked with some celebrity management and event companies.
 She likes to travel and blog about these said travels.
 Purva is playful and heartful, and brings practicality, positivity and mindfulness in all her interactions.